groboclown/webriffs/client/developing.md

 ### Apache HTTPD Setup

+The system uses PHP running in a web server as the business logic layer above the database.
+This guide shows how to setup an Apache HTTPD server to work with this PHP web side.

 There are many guides on setting up an Apache HTTPD server.
 The key point to remember is ensuring that it has PHP enabled (`LoadModule php5_module .....`).
 You may be using virtual hosts or not,